kordless/solarbarn/README.md

 # Solar Barn
-Solar Barn is a simple guide for building and maintaining your own off-grid solar electrical system.
+Solar Barn is a simple IN PROGRESS guide for building and maintaining your own off-grid solar electrical system.
 The system you can build from this guide will give you enough power from the sun to charge phones and laptops, run power tools and most non-refrigeration/heating applicances for short periods of time during a widespread outage.
 It can make the difference from being able to stay in your home during an outage and having to leave your home to find power.

 In a recent PG&E outage out here in California, I was able to run my butane heater for heat (with the system running the fan an ignitor) and my on-demand gas hot water heater for hot water.
 I also used the system to charge a portable Jackery power bank invertor, which was then used to charge and power our electronic devices.